vmware/dscr-for-vmware/Documentation/DSCResources/VMHostPciPassthru/VMHostPciPassthru.md

 | **Id** | Mandatory | string | The Id of the PCI Device, composed of "bus:slot.function". ||
 | **Enabled** | Mandatory | bool | Value indicating whether passThru has been configured for this device. ||

+## Prerequisite
+The specified VMHost must be in **Maintenance** mode.

 ## Description
 The resource is used to update the PciPassthru configuration by changing the Passthrough enabled value of the specified PCI Device on the specified VMHost.
+The resource also restarts the VMHost after a successful Update operation.

 ## Examples

 ### Example 1

 Performs an Update operation by enabling Passthrough on the specified PCI Device.
+After that it restarts the specified VMHost to apply the changes.

 ```powershell
 Configuration VMHostPciPassthru_Config {